artfulrobot/gizmo/README.md

 The idea is that gizmos provide *reusable* functionality with different configurations that are simple for users to create.

+## For the Impatient who want to get an idea of what it does.

+1. Install the module and also the `gizmo_demo` module that came bundled with this.
+2. Give 'Administer gizmos' permission to appropriate roles.
+3. Visit `admin/structure/gizmo` and add a demo gizmo which simply lets you set a colour in its config and then generates a form in a block that will ask users if they like that colour too.
+4. Complete the config form.
+Tick the 'expose block' option.
+5. Place the new block on a page.
+6. Visit the page and play with the form.

+You can add more instances of this gizmo and include several of their blocks on one page.

 ## Example: Contact Us form.

 Say you have a few contact us forms to make.
 Maybe they each have a lot in